Hi, I'm Sarah Martin.

-What's more, for anyone with a sexuality existing outside of a narrow, chaste, cis-gendered, heterosexual, missionary position box, the road is littered with insult and fetishization, harassment, abuse, and dehumanization.
+What's more, for anyone with a sexuality existing outside of a narrow, chaste, cis-gendered, heterosexual, missionary position box, the road is littered with fetishization, harassment, abuse, and dehumanization.

 Is it any wonder you struggle?
 Wouldn't anyone, in a world like this?

 While We Can't Change the World World (Yet),